 Astronomy Essentials

-Jupiter will reach opposition at 21 UTC (4 p.m.
-CDT) on December 7, 2024.
-That’s when Jupiter will be most opposite the sun in our sky.
-At midnight your local time as seen from around the globe, Jupiter will be shining at its highest in the sky, more or less where the sun was at your local noon.
-At that time, the sun will be below your feet.
-It’ll all happen as Earth flies between the sun and Jupiter.
+Jupiter will reach opposition at 8 UTC (2 a.m.
+CDT) on January 10, 2026.
+Opposition is when Earth will fly between Jupiter and the sun, bringing the giant planet opposite the sun in our sky.
+As seen from around the globe, Jupiter will rise in the east as the sun sets in the west.
+It’ll be shining at its highest in the sky, more or less where the sun was at your local noon, around midnight (the time each day when the sun will be below your feet).
+That’ll be true no matter where you are on Earth.

-Brightness at opposition: Magnitude -2.8.
-Jupiter will shine as the 4th-brightest object in the sky, after the sun, the moon and the planet Venus.
-It’ll be the brightest starlike object visible for most of the night (after Venus sets in the evening sky).
+Brightness at opposition: Magnitude -2.53.
+Jupiter shines as the 4th-brightest object in the sky, after the sun, moon and planet Venus.
+It’ll be the brightest starlike object visible for most of the night.

 Through binoculars (anytime): Jupiter reveals a bright disk.
 If you look closely, you’ll see several of its four Galilean moons appearing as pinpoints of light, arrayed in a line that bisects the giant planet.